zain60/LearnBlockchain/README.md

 - ## Hash / SHA256
     - SHA-256 is a one-way mathematical function that takes an input and produces a fixed-length OutPut, which is typically 64 hexadecimal digits or 256 bits. it is ireversible
-    - A small change in the input data results in a significantly different hash value.
+    - Same input will always give same outPut but small change in the input data results in a significantly different hash value.
-    - same input will always give same outPut
     - SHA-256 is used to create a unique "fingerprint" (hash) for each block.
 This hash is generated based on the block's data and the previous block's hash.
 Any change in the block's data would alter its SHA-256 hash, making it easy to detect tampering or fraud.

+- ## what are  Transactions
+    These are records of actions or data that users want to add to the blockchain.
+For example, a transaction might involve transferring digital coins from one user to another.

+ - ## Block:
+    A block is like a container or package that stores a collection  transactions.
+In a blockchain, these blocks are linked together in a chronological sequence to form a "chain."